Natural Resources

 Major Land Resource Area (MLRA): 106X–Nebraska and Kansas Loess-Drift Hills

-The historical matrix vegetation type is Tallgrass Prairie, with big and little bluestem, switchgrass, Indiangrass, sideoats, and blue grama making up the bulk of the warm-season species; western wheatgrass is the dominant cool-season grass in the north, tall fescue is in the south.
-Large- and small-patch vegetative communities are found primarily along the riparian zones, and on both upland and lowland saline sites.
-Woodlands make up about 6 percent of MLRA 106, consisting primarily of green ash, oak, hackberry, boxelder, and maple trees.
+The historical matrix vegetation type is Tallgrass Prairie, and big and little bluestem, switchgrass, Indiangrass, sideoats, and blue grama make up the bulk of the warm-season species.
+Historically, western wheatgrass was the dominant cool-season grass but today the dominant cool-season grasses are introduced grasses, smooth brome in the north and tall fescue in the south.
+Large and small patch vegetative communities are found primarily along the riparian zones, and on both upland and lowland saline sites.
+Woodlands make up about six percent of MLRA 106, consisting primarily of green ash, oak, hackberry, boxelder, and maple trees.

-This landscape serves as a backdrop for a disturbance-driven ecosystem, evolving under the influences of herbivory, fire, and variable climate.
+This landscape serves as a backdrop for a disturbance driven ecosystem, evolving under the influences of herbivory, fire, and variable climate.
 Historically, these processes created a heterogeneous mosaic of plant communities and structure heights across the region.
 Any given site in this landscape experienced fire every three to four years.
-The fires were caused by lightning strikes and also were set by native Americans, who used fire for warfare, signaling, and to refresh the native grasses.
-The indigenous inhabitants understood the value of fire as a tool, and that the highly palatable growth following a fire provided excellent forage for their horses, and attracted grazing game animals such as bison and elk.
+Fires were caused by lightning strikes and also were set by Native Americans, who used fire for warfare, signaling, and to refresh the native grasses.
+The Indigenous inhabitants understood the value of fire as a tool and that the highly palatable growth following a fire provided excellent forage for their horses and attracted grazing game animals such as bison and elk.

 Classification relationships